frienddl-io/frienddl.io-chromium/README.md

 3. Make changes
 4. Reload the extension
 5. Test changes by running the application locally
+6. Add unit tests and ensure all are passing: `npm test`
-6. When satisfied with changes, open a pull request with screenshots of your testing evidence
+7. When satisfied with changes, open a pull request with screenshots of your testing evidence

 ## Getting Started